 You Will Need:

 - your pouches, of course, in the color you want your snowflake to be (I used white.)

-I used my airbrush because it evenly disperses a thin, even layer of paint, giving a professional looking result.
-If you don’t have an airbrush, though, you can carefully dab the paint onto the pouch, being especially careful as you paint around the edges of the freezer paper snowflake so that the edges don’t lift, allowing paint to get underneath.
+I used my airbrush because it evenly disperses a thin, even layer of paint, giving a professional-looking result.
+If you don’t have an airbrush, though, you can carefully dab the paint onto the pouch, being especially careful as you paint around the edges of the freezer paper snowflake so that the edges don’t lift, allowing the paint to get underneath.

 4. Let the paint dry, and then carefully peel the freezer paper snowflake off of your pouch.
 Admire your beautiful snowflake!!